Photo of my journal on the table featuring my Low Buy Year Plan

 After reading The Psychology of Money and The Art of Spending Money by Morgan Housel, I realized that much of our spending is driven by emotion rather than necessity.

 In fact, the things we hoard and the money we spend trying to keep up with friends or neighbors rarely add real value to our lives.
-More often, they go to waste, clutter our homes and they don’t make us any happier.
+More often, they go to waste, clutter our homes, and don’t make us any happier.

 Money can’t fill an emotional void.
 What it can do is buy freedom in the future: the freedom to choose when and how we work, and the freedom to spend time with our children when we want to.